Optimal Control Theory of the (2+1)-Dimensional BTZ Black Hole: Introduction

-The paper is structured as follows.
-In Section \ref{secTDBTZBH} we summarize the fundamental thermodynamic properties of the BTZ black hole, expressed in both SI and 3$d$ Planck units.
-In Section \ref{secTGO}, we briefly review the key aspects of the Thermogeometric Optimization (TGO) method introduced in \cite{Avramov:2025tlh}.
-In Section \ref{secOPER}, we analyze thermal fluctuations and optimal processes in the energy representation for both static and rotating BTZ black holes.
-We show that the system consistently evolves toward a static (non-rotating) configuration with well-defined energy and entropy.
-In Section \ref{secOPEntrR} we consider the entropy representation, where several qualitatively distinct final configurations were identified.
-In particular, some optimal trajectories asymptotically drive the system toward near-extremal BTZ states -- although this limit remains unattainable within finite time in accordance with the third law of thermodynamics.
-Other trajectories drive the black hole toward a fixed, nonzero specific spin, while some processes inevitably lead to static configurations within finite time.
-Finally, Section \ref{secConcl} presents a brief discussion of our findings.
+{ The paper is organized as follows.
+In Section \ref{secTDBTZBH}, we summarize the fundamental thermodynamic properties of the BTZ black hole in both SI and 3$d$ Planck units.
+Section \ref{secTGO} provides a brief review of the main aspects of the Thermogeometric Optimization (TGO) framework introduced in \cite{Avramov:2025tlh}.
+In Section \ref{secOPER}, we investigate thermal fluctuations and optimal processes with correlated initial conditions in the energy representation for both static and rotating BTZ black holes.
+Section \ref{secOPEntrR} is devoted to the corresponding analysis in the entropy representation.
+In Section \ref{secNLGRFL}, we explore whether a static BTZ black hole can dynamically evolve into a rotating configuration through spontaneous or externally induced optimal fluctuations originating from the nonlinear structure of the optimal process.
+In Section \ref{secHawkEvapModels}, we study Hawking evaporation models for both static and rotating BTZ black holes based on the Stefan--Boltzmann power law.
+Section \ref{OptimalvsHawking} compares the non-optimal Hawking evaporation scenario with the optimal TGO protocol, highlighting substantial differences between the two approaches.
+In Section \ref{IntrThdEffPr}, we analyze the decomposition of the total black hole energy $E$ into rotational, irreducible, and emitted contributions in order to determine the intrinsic thermodynamic (conversion) efficiency, $\eta(t)$, of the processes.
+This quantity is defined as the ratio of the extractable rotational energy to the initial energy input at a given time $t$, and therefore represents the theoretical upper bound on the fraction of energy that can be extracted and stored in the spin of the BTZ black hole through mechanisms such as the Penrose process.
+Finally, Section \ref{secConcl} contains a brief discussion and summary of our main results. }